ilyachur/cmake4vim/README.md

 ## Supported CMake version

 The plugin supports all CMake versions since 2.8.
-Since CMake 3.14 versions the plugin uses file API, this feature helps to have more information about CMake project and implement a smart detection of executable files for `:CMakeRun` command.
+Since the CMake 3.14 version the plugin uses file API, this feature helps to have more information about CMake project and implement a smart detection of executable files for `:CMakeRun` command.

 ## References